Position title: RWJF Culture of Health Prize Director

 Madison, WI 53726

 Prior to joining the Population Health Institute, Carrie worked on issues related to child development and maltreatment with Casey Family Programs.
-Carrie has nearly 20 years of experience in philanthropy where she managed foundation investments in national nonprofit organizations and developed resources for health and human services and education organizations in the Seattle, Washington area.
+Carrie has more than 20 years of experience in philanthropy where she managed foundation investments in national nonprofit organizations and developed resources for health and human services and education organizations in the Seattle, Washington area.

 Carrie has served as a Rotary International Fellow and a German Marshall Fund American Marshall Memorial Fellow.
 She is a founding board member of Youth in Focus, an award-winning organization that surrounds youth with high quality teachers and adult mentors.